kobejk/myblog/src/content/blog/docker.md

 ## Docker

-Docker is the number 1 tool development tool.
+Docker is the number 1 development tool.
 It helps developers build applications without configuration or environment setup.

 It removes the "well, it works on my machine" problem many face when sharing code/dependencies.